-New Relic's iOS app for iPhone and iPad includes these New Relic products and features:
+New Relic's iOS app includes these New Relic products and features:

 - APM (iPhone and iPad).
 Includes real-time and historical data.
 Select the icon to see transaction details.
 Select Overview Charts to view summary charts of your top five transactions.

 - Browser monitoring (iPhone and iPad).
 Provide overview dashboard, including average page load time, browser Apdex, average throughput, and more.

 - Alerts (iPhone and iPad).
 Get alert and deployment notifications.

 - Mobile monitoring (iPhone and iPad).
 Includes crash reports, network errors, API calls, and active user count.